 - Responsive view (desktop, tablet and mobile) within the editor

 Next I'll briefly explain what I mean by each one.

-#1 Easier Customisation
+#1 Easier Customization

 For example an opt-in form.
 The width of it was previously not adjustable by itself.
-In order to insert a reasonably small form in the centre of the page, you needed to insert a "Content Container" (now called "Background Section") first, adjust the width of the container and place the form inside it.
-Otherwise you would have a form that's full-page length.
+In order to insert a reasonably small form in the center of the page, you needed to insert a "Content Container" (now called "Background Section") first, adjust the width of the container and place the form inside it.
+Otherwise you would have a form that's a full-page length.

 Previously: the above form may look fine in a mobile browser, but too wide in a desktop browser, if used on its own.

 Now the width is easily adjustable.